★ 1st Place · Assistive Technology · 2026

 A dedicated agent interface lets users send natural language messages that are classified into intents — make a call, order food, set a reminder, or general chat — and dispatched to tool handlers automatically.

-• Intent classification via Ollama phi3
+• Intent classification via phi3

 • Tool handlers for calls, food, reminders